digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/ethereum.rst

 It uses the configured Ethereum account to execute these calls.
 Analogous to the database-based sequencer implementations, multiple Ethereum sequencer applications can read and write to the same
 ``Sequencer.sol`` smart contract instance and they can do so through different Ethereum client nodes for high availability, scalability, and trust.
-The following diagram shows the architecture of an Ethereum-based synchronizer:
+The following diagram shows the architecture of an Ethereum-based sync domain:

 .. note:: When running in a multi-writer setup, each Ethereum Sequencer application needs to use a separate Ethereum account.
     Otherwise, transactions may get stuck due to nonce mismatches.